irmen/Pyro4/docs/source/servercode.rst

     print(uri)
     daemon.requestLoop()

+When publising objects directly like this,  Pyro will use that single object to handle *all* remote method calls.
+This has some concurrency ramifications, see :ref:`object_concurrency`.

+**registering a class: instance_mode and instance_creator**

 You can also let Pyro create instances for you and just register the *class* that you want to expose.
 Unless you tell Pyro otherwise (see :ref:`decorating-pyro-class`), Pyro creates an instance of your class per *session* (=proxy connection) via a parameterless constructor.
 By registering the class instead of